jorishr/notes-on-backend/express/cookies.md

 Since version 1.5.0, the cookie-parser middleware no longer needs to be used for this module to work.
 This module now directly reads and writes cookies on req/res.

 Using cookie-parser may result in issues if the secret is not the same between this module and cookie-parser.
-Thus, cookieparser is no longer needed when using express-session.
+Thus, cookie parser is no longer needed when using express-session.

 ## Response object
 The `res.cookie()` method will set, manipulate or clear cookies.